Khaztaroth/khaz-custom-api/README.md

 Small browser-based tool to calculate how much water a streamer should've drunk based on their Twitch stream uptime.

 To start, run `go run main.go`
+By default it will listen on port `8080`

 To get a streamer's hydration calculation, add their channel username as a GET request through the URL with the parameter `channel`